 - Business continuity too.

 Your incident response team may need specialist training across a range of technical and non-technical areas.
-To help the UK build a clear view of the national threat and deliver an appropriate response, report online crimes to the relevant law enforcement agency.
+Report online crimes to the relevant law enforcement agency.
+This will help the UK to build a clear view of the national threat.

 Produce policies that directly address the business processes such as the following: